 photographs, and observations from on-the-ground surveys) to determine the

 extent of stream modifications.
-This project will provide the first baseline
+This project provides the first baseline

-Original source of funding is provided by the
+Original source of funding was provided by the

 Clean Water Fund of the

 Clean Water, Land and Legacy

 Examples of how data are used to determine hydrologic alteration with a stream: